cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

     }

-### Create a SPIN constraints
+### Create SPIN constraints

-To model SPIN constraints we use *spin:constraint*.
-The SPIN inference engine uses SPIN constraints to detect whether all members of a class fulfill certain conditions.
-The following constraint is attached to ontology class *kennedys:Person*.
-It checks whether each instance of the class has age outside of range [0,120].
+To model SPIN constraints, use *spin:constraint*.
+The SPIN inference engine uses SPIN constraints to detect whether all members of a class fulfil certain conditions.
+The following constraint is attached to the ontology class *kennedys:Person*.
+It checks whether each instance of the class has age outside of the range [0,120].

 	ASK WHERE {